aistabci/abci-docs/en/docs/tips/remote-desktop.md

 [user@localmachine]$ ssh -J %r@as.abci.ai username@es
 ```

-* Login to a compute node which is assigned by UGE with ABCI On-demand service and resource type rt_F.
+* Login to a compute node which is assigned by AGE with ABCI On-demand service and resource type rt_F.

 ```
 [username@es1 ~]$ qrsh -g grpname -l rt_F=1 -l h_rt=1:00:00